CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-09-20-electronic-ultrasonic-sensor-arduino.md

 ### Component diagram

-The following shows the a breadboard component diagram which will be used for this project.
+The following shows a breadboard component diagram which will be used for this project.

 <img class="img-fluid" src="{{'assets/posts/2019-09-20-arduino-ultrasonic-sensor/ultrasonic-range-sensor.png' | relative_url}}"/>